Player Personality Quiz

 - The computer had already explained that it would know if you're lying.
 A little odd that you're not even given the option of trying though.

 - Fallout 3 used a personality test called the G.O.A.T. exam to determine your tag skills.
-Of course, the game allows you to completely ignore the results if you wanted.
+Of course, the game allows you to completely ignore the results if you wanted; the test-giver will flat-out call it a joke and offer to manipulate your results if asked.

 - Right before you sit down to take the GOAT, there is also a Karma Test: Three bullies are harassing your friend and there are any number of ways to deal with them, ranging from violent (negative karma), ignoring it (neutral karma), and talking your way to a peaceful resolution (positive karma) (or, alternatively, beating the bullies back).